janousy/CPS-DevOps/README.md

 The methodology and findings on how other safety criteria were determined can be found in a subfolder of this repository at [CPS-DevOps/blob/main/simulator/README.md](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md)

 ## Future Work
+- extend with carla.
 ### Pipeline Extension

 ### Evaluation of Other Scenarios

+Click [here](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md) to read further details about the future work for the simulator.
+<br>**Summary:**<br>
+The baseline for our AI agent is the pre-built one from Carla.
+Improving the AI agent to be more sophisticated would make the evaluation of the scenarios more meaningful.
+Additionally, adding configured destination points according to the scenarios would simplify the scenarios run through and evaluation.
+An extension of the Classification Criteria with traffic rate, weather etc. would add more sense to the evaluation alongside with building more purposeful custom scenarios for our AI to provide an extended data set.

 ## Acknowledgement